AndreaCitrolo/bokeh-react/README.md

 # bokeh-react
-This repository includes a very basic example of how to integrate bokeh plots in react components as long as some nice receipts to create a working environment for full stack development exploiting the new remote container features of VSCode.
+This repository includes a very basic example of how to integrate bokeh plots in react components as well as some nice receipts to create a working environment for full stack development exploiting the new remote container features of VSCode.

 What do you need to make this work: